87 Comments

 I really appreciate this piece.
 I lean more anxious, but I’ve spent a lot of time trying to understand the world of the avoidant.

-The dynamic can feel like a painful game of emotional hide-and-seek—where my desire to connect leads them to retreat.
+The dynamic can feel like a painful game of emotional hide-and-seek…where my desire to connect leads them to retreat.
 What feels like love to me might feel like pressure to them.
-And when they pull away, it feels like rejection—like my love isn’t enough.
+And when they pull away, it feels like rejection…like my love isn’t enough.
 But to them, it might feel like too much.

 I think both sides often carry the same root insecurity: “I’m not enough.”
 It just shows up differently.
 One reaches.
 The other retreats.
 But underneath both is the same fear.

-And because we get to write the story of what our partner is feeling—we often write a version that confirms our fears.
+And because we get to write the story of what our partner is feeling…we often write a version that confirms our fears.
 That’s the heartbreak of it.

 I imagine for the avoidant, my love might feel like a responsibility.
-Even when it’s coming from a genuine desire for closeness, it can land like pressure—like something they need to manage or live up to.
+Even when it’s coming from a genuine desire for closeness, it can land like pressure, like something they need to manage or live up to.
 And that pressure can feel like a threat to their emotional safety, just as their distance can feel like a threat to mine.

-So we end up with two people who deeply care for each other—both trying, both hurting, both just wanting to feel safe in the connection.
+So we end up with two people who deeply care for each other…

-The first step for me has been quieting the fear-based stories I tell myself—the ones that validate my pain by blaming myself, or make me believe I’m being rejected when really, I’m just afraid.
+The first step for me has been quieting the fear-based stories I tell myself…the ones that validate my pain by blaming myself, or make me believe I’m being rejected when really, I’m just afraid.

 Whenever I feel that pang of rejection now, I try to pause and soothe the part of me that hurts.
 I remind myself that my story is just a story.
-That the pain often isn’t something my partner did—it’s something I’ve told myself about what they did.
+That the pain often isn’t something my partner did…it’s something I’ve told myself about what they did.
 And realizing that has brought so much relief.
 It’s helped me become more present.

 My new kind of hope is rooted in curiosity instead of expectation.
 I hope that by easing my own fears, I’m creating a space where love doesn’t feel so heavy to the avoidants in my life.

-Because maybe my anxious desire to prove my love—to earn a love I already had—was unintentionally making them feel like they weren’t enough.
+to earn a love I already had….was unintentionally making them feel like they weren’t enough.
 Just as their retreat made me feel the same.

 Letting go of that insecurity is helping me finally feel the love I receive.
 It’s helped me shift from comparison to curiosity.
-And honestly, it’s been amazing.
+And it’s been amazing.

 People are really beautiful.